KIB-RUB-7/MovieBox/IntroductionToMovieBox.md

   * To be able to follow this project, you must know the basics of Object Oriented Programming (OOP) and Javascript: create a function, a variable, import a file or manipulate an object.

-  * You do not need to know 'React Native' to keep pace with our project。
+  * You don't need to know 'React Native' to keep pace with our project。

   * You can check this official web page of ['React Native'](https://facebook.github.io/react-native/docs/getting-started.html#using-a-virtual-device) to get an idea of ​​what it looks like and to find out what it is ...